Views

 Use this page before direct instruction as an engagement hook.
 Ask students to color the parts they think are most important, priming them for a lesson on plant reproduction.
 Alternatively, use it during science centers where students reference a textbook to accurately color-code the anatomy.
 As a formative assessment observation tip, ask students to point to the pollen-producing areas while they color.
 Expected completion time is 10 to 15 minutes.

-This resource is primarily for fourth-grade general education students, but its visual nature makes it highly accessible for English Language Learners and students receiving special education services.
-To differentiate, provide a completed, color-coded anchor chart for students who need visual support, or challenge advanced learners to draw and label the microscopic pollen grains on the anther.
-It pairs perfectly with a hands-on flower dissection lab or a direct instruction lesson on the plant life cycle.
+This resource is primarily for fourth-grade students, but its visual nature makes it accessible for English Language Learners and special education.
+To differentiate, provide a color-coded anchor chart for visual support, or challenge advanced learners to label microscopic pollen grains.
+It pairs perfectly with a flower dissection lab or a direct instruction lesson.